ooici/ion-object-definitions/README.txt

 		or in the root ant installation, usually --> /usr/share/ant/lib/ Linux/Windows: wherever you have ant installed (check "%ANT_HOME%" if you're not sure)

-3. To verify the installation run (from eoi-agents directory):
+3. To verify the installation run (from ion-object-definitions directory):
 ::
 	ant resolve